ivangfr/springboot-proxysql-mysql/README.md

    +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
    ```

-   > **Note:** If you run the same `SELECT` in the slave's terminal, you will see that just the `mysql-master` processed the `insert` command.
+   > **Note**: If you run the same `SELECT` in the slave's terminal, you will see that just the `mysql-master` processed the `insert` command.
 Btw, it's in `mysql-master` where all inserts, updates and deletes are executed.

 1. Now, let's call to the `GET` endpoint to retrieve `customer 1`.
 For it, go to `curl` terminal and run
    ```